cycle-hnu/cycle-hnu.github.io/content/publication/MLSys_2023/index.md

 ---
-title: 'Eiffel: Inferring Input Ranges of Significant Floating-point Errors via Polynomial Extrapolation'
+title: 'SIRIUS: Harvesting Whole-Program Optimization Opportunities for DNNs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Zuoyan Zhang
+  - Yijin Li
-  - Bei Zhou
+  - Jiacheng Zhao
-  - Jiangwei Hao
+  - Qianqi Sun
-  - Hongru Yang
+  - Haohui Mai
-  - Mengqi Cui
+  - Lei Chen
-  - Yuchang Zhou
+  - Wanlu Cao
-  - Guanghui Song
+  - Yanfan Chen
-  - Fei Li
+  - Zhicheng Li
+  - Ying Liu
+  - Xinyuan Zhang
-  - Jinchen Xu
+  - Xiyu Shi
   - Jie Zhao
+  - Jingling Xue
+  - Huimin Cui
+  - Xiaobing Feng
 # Author notes (optional)
 author_notes:
-  - 'Information Engineering University'
-  - 'Information Engineering University'
-  - 'Information Engineering University'
-  - 'Information Engineering University'
-  - 'Information Engineering University'
+  - 'Equal contribution'
-  - 'Corresponding author'
+  - 'Equal contribution'
+  - 'Institute of Computing Technology'
-  - 'Corresponding author'
+  - 'Hengmuxing Technologies'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'
+  - 'State Key Laboratory of Mathematical Engineering and Advanced Computing'
+  - 'University of New South Wales'
+  - 'Institute of Computing Technology'
+  - 'Institute of Computing Technology'

 date: '2023-11-01T00:00:00Z'
 doi: ''